 - The Drake Fund Board may set a minimum and/or maximum dollar limit for grants in any funding cycle.

 - The Allocations Committee will consider whether the Drake Fund is the most appropriate funding source for each proposal and may decline to fund proposals if other sources seem more appropriate.

 - The Drake Fund Board will determine the total amount of funds to be allocated in each funding cycle.

-- Funds granted must be spent by the end of the school year in which the grant was made or funds will revert back to the Drake Fund, unless prior arrangement for waiver of the deadline is made with the Drake Fund.
+- Funds granted in the Fall must be spent by the end of the current school year.
+Funds granted in the Spring must be spent by the end of the following school year.
+Any unspent funds will revert back to the Drake Fund, unless prior arrangements for a deadline waiver is made with the Drake Fund.

-- Grant recipients will be asked to furnish a brief, formal evaluation on the use of their grant funds to the Drake Fund Board by December 1st of the funding year.
+- Grant recipients may be asked to furnish a brief, formal evaluation on the use of their grant funds to the Drake Fund Board.

 - Grant recipients may be asked to publicly acknowledge how the Drake Fund grant has enhanced their classroom or department.
 This may include the use of quotes and/or multi-media for use in Drake Fund promotional materials.